tensorflow/similarity/api/TFSimilarity/architectures/EfficientNetSim.md

         trainable.
 Either "full" to make the entire backbone trainable, "partial" to only make the last 3 block trainable or "frozen" to make it not trainable.
 Defaults to "frozen".

+        l2_norm: If True, tensorflow_similarity.layers.MetricEmbedding is used
+        as the last layer, otherwise keras.layers.Dense is used.
+This should be true when using cosine distance.
+Defaults to True.

     Note:
         EfficientNet expects images at the following size: